MoAzza98/SiniaTale/README.md

 # Development

-The team at AuraLabs is currently open to grants from chains who:
+The team at AuraLabs is currently open to support from chains who:
 * Match our development philosophy
 * Are currently onboarding GameFi projects
 * Offering grants and support to developers